 Medical Care Level

-MCC New York is a Medical Care Level 2 facility.
+Level 2.
 See our page on Medical Care Levels and Procedures for more information.

 Mental Health Care Level

 Metropolitan Correctional Center New York is an administrative-security federal prison in New York, New York, which houses both male and female inmates.
-It was opened in 1975.
+It is alternatively and unofficially known as Manhattan Detention Center, Manhattan Prison, and New York Correctional Facility.

 MCC New York is a 12-story high-rise housing primarily pre-trial and pre-sentence detainees, as well as holdover inmates.
-Most prisoners held at MCC New York have cases pending in the United States District Court for the Southern District of New York.
+Most inmates held at this Manhattan prison have cases pending in the United States District Court for the Southern District of New York.
 The facility also holds prisoners serving brief sentences.
-According to the Los Angeles Times, the prison is often referred to as the “Guantanamo of New York,” and The New York Times reported that its administrative segregation units have severe security measures.
+The Los Angeles Times has reported that the prison is referred to as the “Guantanamo of New York,” and The New York Times reported that its administrative segregation units have severe security measures.
 Amnesty International stated that the conditions of MCC New York “fall short of international standards for humane treatment.”

-Inmates in general population are housed in one of 10 housing units.
-Two of the housing units each have 20-person dormitories, while the other eight consist of two-person cells.
-The facility also houses a Special Housing Unit.
+10 housing units.
+Two of the housing units have multiple 20-person dormitories, while the other eight consist of two-person cells.

 Health care includes general medical and dental treatment.
-This includes nutritious meals, proper bedding and clothing, a laundry schedule, regular showers, a regular exercise period, and toiletry articles.
 Emergency medical care is available 24 hours a day.
-MCC Manhattan inmates must submit sick call forms for routine health care needs.
+Inmates must submit sick call forms for routine health care needs.

 Psychology services include screening for signs of suicide and referral to the Psychology Department to address emergency concerns.